 The symptoms that your feline friend exhibits will depend upon the kind of illness they are suffering from however there are a number of symptoms that are common to many health issues in cats.

-Below our vets from Green Trails Animal Clinic share a few signs that may indicate that it's time to book a vet appointment for your kitty, as well as more serious symptoms that can mean that your cat is in need of emergency veterinary care.
+Below our vets from Green Trails Animal Clinic share a few signs that may indicate that it's time to book a vet appointment for your kitty, as well as more serious symptoms that can mean that your cat is in need of urgent or emergency veterinary care.

 Is my cat sick?